 It is a myth that breastfeeding may make the breasts saggy or droopy.
 Breasts may appear less firm due to the following conditions.

 Breasts do not have any muscles and may go back to pregnancy size after two or three weeks of delivery and gradually reach pre-pregnancy size if you have the same bodyweight.
 Fat tissues eventually replace milk-producing tissues within six months or after stopping breastfeeding.

 The storage capacity of breasts is not directly related to the breasts’ size.
 It depends on the milk production and the number of lactation tissues (alveoli) in the breasts.
 Storage capacity may vary slightly in each breast.

 Storage capacity may vary slightly in each breast.
 You may use breast pumps to know the amount of breast milk stored in each breast.
 This can be measured by pumping the milk-filled breast until it is empty.
 You may pump in the morning, one or two hours before feeding.
 Pumped milk can be stored in a bottle for later use (2).
 Speak to a lactation consultant if you feel the breast milk’s quantity is less than what it should be or there is a significant difference in each breast’s milk storage capacity.

 When To Be Concerned?

-It can be concerning if breast size is not changed during pregnancy or the first week postpartum.
+It can be concerning if breast size does not change during pregnancy or the first week postpartum.
 This may indicate lactation failure, true low milk supply, or hypoplastic breasts (insufficient glandular tissue), which may interfere with adequate breastfeeding.
 However, some women without any breast changes in pregnancy or postpartum can have a normal milk supply.
 You may talk to your doctor if you are concerned.

 2. How Much Milk Should You Expect to Pump?; Breastfeeding USA